 Gyms everywhere have been hit hard by the pandemic.
-Reopening with fewer spaces in activities to prevent the spread of Covid-19, means less income and makes it harder to help the population stay active at a time when the health benefits are more valuable than ever.
+There are still fewer spaces in some activities to reduce risk, and this, combined with increased operating costs and staffing challenges felt by many sectors right now, means less income and makes it harder to help the population stay active at a time when the health benefits are more valuable than ever.

 Everyone deserves the opportunity to live a great Glasgow Life and you can help us keep making this a reality.
 How?

 Get fit and stay that way from home with Glasgow Club Online.
 Enjoy 25 weekly live-streamed classes, on-demand workouts, offers and discounts.
 You'll also be helping others in Glasgow who rely on us for the extra help they need becoming and staying active.

 Sign-up for a venue membership

 You can enjoy access to classes, gym and swimming at ALL our venues in the city on a monthly or Pay As You Go basis with all options available on our membership comparison page.
 If you already have a venue membership, request access to digital workouts at no extra charge.

 Help someone sign-up for and use 'Get Active'

 This free online membership includes 5 live-streamed fitness classes a week, lots of on-demand activities and more, aimed at older adults, people with health conditions and those who benefit from fun and easy physical activity.
 If you know or care for someone who would benefit from it, why not help them get started?